-The Executive Board and Supervisory Board of Deutsche Börse AG declare in accordance with recommendation F.4 GCGC that recommendation D.5 GCGC was not applicable to the company in 2021 because of the overriding statutory requirement of section 4b Stock Exchange Act.
-Recommendation D.5 GCGC states that the Supervisory Board shall form a Nomination Committee composed exclusively of shareholder representatives.
-In accordance with Section 4b of the German Stock Exchange Act, however, the Nomination Committee also assists the Supervisory Board of Deutsche Börse AG in selecting candidates for the Executive Board.
+The Executive Board and Supervisory Board of Deutsche Börse AG declare in accordance with recommendation F.4 GCGC that recommendation D.4 GCGC was not applicable to the company in 2022 because of the overriding statutory requirement of section 4 b of the German Stock Exchange Act.
+Recommendation D.4 GCGC states that the Supervisory Board shall form a Nomination Committee composed exclusively of shareholder representatives.
+In accordance with section 4 b of the German Stock Exchange Act, however, the Nomination Committee also assists the Supervisory Board of Deutsche Börse AG in selecting candidates for the Executive Board.
 As this task shall not be performed exclusively by shareholder representatives of the Supervisory Board, and in line with the practice to date, the Nomination Committee also includes employee representatives.